fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-fall-2024/labs/lab1.md

 ---

 ## Logistics
-* Due: Friday, January 26th AoE.
+* Due: Friday, August 30th AoE.
-* Submission instructions: ensure that you have the source code you want us to grade in a file called `lab1.c` in your `~/csci112_spring2024/labs/lab1` directory, and that the snapshot (commit) of your repository containing the version of that file you want us to grade has been committed and tagged as `lab1`.
-(You should have set up your `git` repo and practiced tagging a commit in [Classwork 4](https://fangtian-zhong.github.io/teaching/csci112-spring-2024/classwork/classwork4).)
+* Submission instructions: ensure that you have the source code you want us to grade in a file called `lab1.c` in your `~/csci112_fall2024/labs/lab1` directory, and that the snapshot (commit) of your repository containing the version of that file you want us to grade has been committed and tagged as `lab1`.
+(You should have set up your `git` repo and practiced tagging a commit in [Classwork 4](https://fangtian-zhong.github.io/teaching/csci112-fall-2024/classwork/classwork4).)

 ## Outside resources